THE SIX WIVES OF

 alliance between catholic France and the Holy Roman Empire as a military

-threat to England, protestant Henry VIII
+threat to England, protestant Henry VIII looked for alliances of his own

 PORTRAIT OF ANN OF CLEVES